Family holiday in Zanzibar

-Though the food can be exotic too, more familiar fare is readily available.
-If the octopus curry doesn’t (for some reason) grab them, there’ll be burgers or pasta on the menu as well.
+Though the food can be exotic too, the more familiar fare is readily available.
+If the octopus curry doesn’t (for some reason) grab them, there’ll be burgers or pasta on the menu as well on your Zanzibar vacation.
 All in all, Zanzibar is an incredibly easy place to travel, somewhere to create unique memories that will be treasured for years to come.

 Although Pemba has one or two first-rate family resorts, the choices are fewer and the range of kid-friendly activities more limited.
-Mafia also has fewer options than Unguja, but some resorts cater specifically to families and there’s a chance to see hatching turtles.
+Mafia also has fewer options than Unguja, but some resorts cater specifically to families and there’s a chance to see hatching turtles on your Zanzibar vacation.

 - The spectacle of hundreds of tiny turtles tottering towards the sea is a wonderful opportunity for conservation education and an experience the whole family won’t soon forget.
 Visit Mafia between June and September and you can take a day trip to see the hatchlings on nearby Juani Island.
 The entire excursion is a highlight, including the short boat ride and the enthusiastic local guides.
 If you can’t make it to Mafia, then there’s also the Mnarani Natural Aquarium in Nungwi, a community-run project that does a huge amount for local turtle conservation, and where you can see rescued turtles up close.